Using the aria-owns attribute

 Now suppose that we want to change the way the lists are displayed, so that the second list appears as a child of the first.
 We could rewrite the source code and rebuild the DOM, or we could style the lists so they have the appearance of being nested.

-The problem with the first option is that it takes effort and will probably effect performance.
+The problem with the first option is that it takes effort and could effect performance.
 The problem with the second option is that it’s only cosmetic.
 An assistive technology like a screen reader (that relies on the DOM for information) will still consider the two lists as completely separate.

 We can use the aria-owns